CareTalk: Blog for Cancer and Blood Disorders

-At Nemours, we know that the discovery of a cancer, like retinoblastoma (a tumor that grows in the retina), in children is overwhelming.
-We promise to give you and your child the resources you need to make informed decisions, to answer all your questions, and to help you cope every step of the way.
-Thankfully, the majority of children treated for retinoblastoma go on to lead normal lives.
+At Nemours, we know that the discovery of a childhood cancer like retinoblastoma (a tumor that grows in the retina) is overwhelming.
+We promise to give your family everything you need to make informed decisions, to answer all your questions and to to be there for you every step of the way.
+Thankfully, the majority of children treated for retinoblastoma go on to lead normal lives and retain their vision.

 For Appointments: (302) 651-4200

 Bring these forms for your first appointment:

 If tests reveal that a retinoblastoma might be present in your child, our pediatric ophthalmologists will work together with Nemours oncologists (cancer doctors) to look for any other signs of the cancer in the body, and determine the disease stage and best course of treatment.